EngineerBetter/control-tower/README.md

   control-tower deploy --iaas gcp <your-project-name>
 ```

+:clipboard: ...then don't forget to **please complete our [quick 7-question survey](http://bit.ly/eb-ctower)** so we can understand how and why you use Control Tower, and how we can make it better. :clipboard:

 ## Why Control Tower?

 The goal of Control Tower is to be the world's easiest way to deploy and operate Concourse CI in production.